 There’s just something about a really good burger.
 While it’s nice to get my fill of protein-style, lettuce-wrapped meals, sometimes I really want to have some bread.
 Select restaurants at Disneyland and DCA offer gluten-free breads, rolls, and even hot dog buns.
 One of my favorite eats is the cheeseburger from Hungry Bear, in Frontierland.
 Couple it with an amazing basket of sweet potato fries and I’m good for the day!

-Le Special de Monte Cristo at Blue Bayou (New Orleans Square)
+Monte Cristo at Cafe Orleans (New Orleans Square)

 The Monte Cristo is a yummy, battered, and deep-fried sandwich at the Blue Bayou.
-This is my husband's favorite sandwich, and I couldn't resist ordering a gluten-free version just to see what he was raving about.
-The chef was wonderful and happily concocted my dish.
+Sadly my photos inside the Blue Bayou, but you can also get this sandwich at Cafe Orleans.
+This is my husband’s favorite sandwich, and I couldn’t resist ordering a gluten-free version just to see what he was raving about.
+Inside the Blue Bayou, the chef was wonderful and happily concocted my dish.
 It was the perfect combination of crispy, sweet, and salty.
 The dipping sauces were equally as delicious, my favorite was the vanilla custard. (*This meal took at least 30 minutes to prepare.
 They use a different fryer and have to wash everything out for cross contamination)